 Amortization of bond issuance costs: Bond issuance costs are those costs associated with the issuance of the Agency's debt.
 These costs are amortized using the straight-line method over the life of the bonds (29 years) and a refinancing arrangement (7 years).
-For the years ended June 30, 2012 and 2011, the accumulated amortization of bond issuance costs was \$114,832 and \$106,153, respectively.
+For the years ended June 30, 2013 and 2012, the accumulated amortization of bond issuance costs was \$134,868 and \$114,832, respectively.
+Amortization expense was \$20,036 and \$8,679 for the years ended June 30, 2013 and 2012, respectively.

 Derivative financial instruments: The Agency has an interest rate swap agreement with the objective of minimizing the variability of cash flows.
-This derivative financial instrument is recognized as either an asset or liability (interest rate swap) at fair value in the statement of financial position with the changes in the fair value reported on the statement of activities.
-For the years ended June 30, 2012 and 2011, the Agency recognized a loss of \$2,915,582 and a gain of \$461,351 respectively, for changes in the fair value of the instrument.
+This derivative financial instrument is recognized as either an asset or liability at fair value in the statement of financial position (interest rate swap) with the changes in the fair value reported on the statement of activities (change in market value of interest rate swap).
+For the years ended June 30, 2013 and 2012, the Agency recognized a gain of \$1,495,775 and a loss of \$2,915,582 respectively, for changes in the fair value of the instrument.